 Moorfields Clinical Research Facility

-In 2017, Moorfields Eye Hospital NHS Foundation Trust received a major five-year funding award for clinical research from the National Institute for Health Research (NIHR), recognising the world-leading excellence of our clinical research.
+In 2017, Moorfields Eye Hospital NHS Foundation Trust received a five-year funding award of £5.3 million for clinical research from the National Institute for Health and Care Research (NIHR), recognising our centre's world-leading excellence in this area.